cf-convention/cf-conventions/README.md

       `make conformance`
    - Remove built documents and clean build directories:
       `make clean`
-   - Build with the FINAL tag and a date stamp.
-Ensure you have manually updated the version in the `version.adoc` file before running this command.
-For FINAL builds, the release date must be provided explicitly:
-      `make CF_FINAL=True CF_FINAL_DATE=YYYY-MM-DD`

 Both HTML documents will have images embedded within `.html` file.